About administrative appeals

 An administrative decision is a decision the AHO makes in relation to regulation of housing providers and as a funding agency.
 This includes decisions on registration, resource allocation and funding.

-No. The policy applies to housing providers only, not tenants.
+The administrative appeals policy applies to housing providers.
+It does not apply to tenants.

 Decisions that can be appealed include: